IBM La Gaude

-The IBM La Gaude Study and Research Center (Centre d'études et recherches IBM La Gaude) was a computer research laboratory for IBM, located in La Gaude near Nice on the Côte d'Azur.
-In the 1990s, it became a presentation center for IBM Business Solutions.
-IBM left this site for the city of Nice in 2015.
+The IBM La Gaude Study and Research Centre (Centre d'études et recherches IBM La Gaude) was a computer research laboratory for IBM in La Gaude, just west of Nice on the Côte d'Azur (French Riviera) on France's southeastern coast.
+In the 1990s, it became a presentation centre for IBM Business Solutions.
+IBM left the site in 2015.

 World's first computer-controlled business telephone systems

-French IBM engineers developed the world's first computer-controlled business telephone systems at IBM La Gaude near Nice in France.
+French IBM engineers developed the world's first computer-controlled business telephone systems at IBM La Gaude.

-1962 laboratory relocation from Paris to near Nice
+1962 laboratory relocation from Paris to La Gaude

 IBM moved its French research and product-development laboratory from Paris to a spectacular, purpose-built, 35,000 square-metre building, designed by the architect Marcel Breuer, in 23 hectares of rough countryside near the village of La Gaude overlooking Nice and Nice airport.
-IBM chose the location because it could attract the cream of French engineers to work on the French Riviera, it was close to France's second-largest airport, and because it complied with the French government's policy to decentralize from Paris and build away from urban centres.
+IBM chose the location because it could attract the cream of French engineers to work on the French Riviera, it was close to France's second-largest airport, and because it complied with the French government's policy to decentralise from Paris and build away from urban centres.

 Initially 700 people, mostly engineers, worked there.
 By 1987 there were 1,500 engineers in the original B1 building.
 The B2 building was built in 1969 and B3 (with a patio) in 1978.
 From 1984 to 1986 reinforcements were made to reduce the risk of earthquake damage.
 Staff included IBM employees from other European countries and the USA.
 In 2015 most staff were displaced to a new centre nearer Nice.